Calculator guide

 Common Mistakes

 1. Assuming LMI is refundable.
-It is not, except in narrow circumstances within the first 1–2 years on some policies.
+It is not automatic, except in narrow circumstances within the first 1–2 years on some policies.
 Refinancing to a new lender at high LVR usually triggers a fresh premium.
+The LMI refund guide explains what to ask before switching.

 2. Treating LMI as a tax deduction for owner-occupiers.
 It is not deductible.
 For investors, capitalised LMI is deductible over five years or the loan term, whichever is shorter.